dendronhq/dendron-site/vault/community.office-hours.2021.06.27.md

     -   The work is less adding new features and more about helping users get value immediately and consistently while using Dendron.
     -   Dendron is currently multiple (huge) extensions.
         -   Pull more functionality into single extension.
-        -   DeprecateMarkdown Preview Enhanced (MPE)
+        -   Deprecate Markdown Preview Enhanced (MPE)
     -   Get value 10 minutes into using Dendron.
 -   New folks!
     -   Jonathan